pecknigel/learning-resources/index.md

 Work on a collaborative project much like an asynchronous remote team.
 Design and develop a web framework to abstract DOM manipulation.
 Solve the same problem at the heart of frameworks like Angular and React.

-What better way to learn them well than to solve the same problems yourself?

-Are you up for the challenge?

 Coming soon.
 Initial version in production weekend of November 23/24.